RFCNLP/RFCNLP/README.md

 Of course, if you are running these targets inside the Docker image, all of these output files will be inside the image, so you will need to move them to the host machine if you want to inspect them in detail.
 We show how to do this later on in this README.

 * `make tcp2promela` - runs FSM Extraction and Attacker Synthesis on the GOLD TCP intermediary representation.
+Example terminal output can be found [here](example.outputs/tcp2promela.txt).

 * `make dccp2promela` - runs FSM Extraction and Attacker Synthesis on the GOLD DCCP intermediary representation.
 Example terminal output can be found [here](example.outputs/dccp2promela.txt).